A Review on Quantum Circuit Optimization using ZX-Calculus: Tree Search

-Mattick et al. propose a hybrid approach that combines RL with a tree search algorithm that uses the full set of standard ZX-calculus rules~\cite{mattick2025optimizingquantumcircuitszx}.
-Their method slightly outperforms the stochastic and gflow preserving techniques of Staudacher et al.~\cite{staudacherReducing2QuBitGate2023} for random circuits.
+\citet{mattick2025optimizingquantumcircuitszx} propose a hybrid approach that combines reinforcement learning with a tree search algorithm that uses the full set of standard ZX-calculus rules.
+Their method slightly outperforms the stochastic and general flow preserving techniques~\citet{staudacherReducing2QuBitGate2023} for random circuits.
 In this framework, the graph neural network replaces the heuristics by learning which and where a rewriting rule should be applied or if the agent needs to stop.
-The tree search allows to backtrack if not beneficial transformations are encountered.
-Similarly to Riu et al.~\cite{riuReinforcementLearningBased2023}, the agent learns where to apply which rule in the ZX-diagram based on a reward function that represents a metric.
+The tree search allows backtracking if not beneficial transformations are encountered.
+Similarly to~\citet{riuReinforcementLearningBased2023}, the agent learns where to apply which rule in the ZX-diagram based on a reward function that represents a metric.
 However, at each node of the tree, the agent is allowed to perform only one diagram transformation.
 The use of the complete set of ZX-calculus rewrite rules permits the exploration of a larger state-space at the cost of post-processing to ensure circuit extraction.
 The key advantage of this approach is its generality.
 The framework aims to learn optimal rewrite sequences for any chosen metric and is not limited to minimizing two-qubit gate counts.